Water Bottle Filling Stations

 The College committed to eliminating the sale and provision of bottled water on campus through a bottled water policy adopted in August 2021.
 While you won't find plain, unflavored bottled water in our vending machines or dining options, there are plenty of places across campus to fill up your reusable water bottle.
 It is safe to use any tap on campus to fill up - our tap water has been tested and contains no lead or other harmful chemicals.

 You can also find designated water bottle filling stations in the locations listed below.
-Locations marked with an * are publicly accessible.
+Locations marked with an * are publicly accessible during business hours.

 - Blaustein* - first floor in Walter Commons and second floor hallway

-- College Center at Crozier Williams* - first floor near the information desk and second floor near the bathrooms
+- College Center at Crozier Williams* - first floor near the information desk, second floor near the bathroom and at Oasis soda fountain

 - Cummings* - first floor hallway and second floor gallery